dusk-network/dusk-blockchain/overview.md

 In here is one readme about using ELK.. elastic search thing?

+[docs/elk.md](./docs/elk.md) Instructions for Elastic Stack on Docker, related to using Kibana for log analysis

 ## [docs/internal](./docs/internal)

 Internal documentation on details about Zenhub workflow for Dusk project managers.

+[docs/internal/zenhub.md](./docs/internal/zenhub.md) Guidelines for working with Zenhub so our project managers lives are simpler.

 ## [docs/LICENSE](./docs/LICENSE)